njustesen/bot-bowl-submission/README.md

 ## Docker

-We will soon provide a Dockerfile that will run the sample bot in a docker container.
-You are also welcome to use your own docker file.
+We may provide a Dockerfile at some point that will run the sample bot in a docker container.
+You are also welcome to use your own docker file as long as this README.txt describe how to run your bot.